 The success of the MPO is dependent upon a strong public involvement program collaborating with a wide range of interested parties on an ongoing basis.
 The public participation plan outlines the procedures utilized by the MPO in the transportation planning process.

 The MPO has also established the Transportation Advisory Committee (TAC) which serves as a standing advisory committee that provides for the involvement of local government officials, transportation professionals and other representatives of transportation providers, user groups, and other relevant interests.
 It is the intent of the MPO to have a TAC that provides a broad-based transportation planning perspective and is fully representative of the Berkshire regional community.
-Click here for (TAC Membership February 2018).
+Click here for TAC Membership March 2019.